ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![Nano-ESP32 Pinout](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/8d2201ea-e34a-4734-9fc0-5480a702290c)

-For my clocks I use an with [Fritzing software](https://fritzing.org/) designed PCB.
+For my clocks I use a [Fritzing software](https://fritzing.org/) designed PCB.
 This is easy to use and it can export Gerber files that can be send to companies that print PCB's.
 You can also order with the Fritzing app itself.

 The PCB can connect to a rotary encoder, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip.